What You Should Know About Taxes and Factoring

 1. Where the factoring company is located

-When U.S.-based firms use offshore factoring companies, especially U.S.-based companies with parent companies located offshore, the IRS considers this a potential red flag for transferring income overseas.
+When U.S.-based firms use offshore factors, especially U.S.-based factors with offshore parent companies, the IRS considers this a potential red flag for transferring income overseas.

 It is not uncommon business practice to get around paying taxes to the IRS by working with parent companies located outside the borders of the U.S. As such, the IRS will closely examine such business relationships when determining whether your invoice factoring is subject to taxation in the U.S.